Last updated on: March 20th, 2023

 Labor Requirements

-The Federal Labor Law in Canada is regulated mainly by the Canada Labor Code, 1985.
-The Code governs the terms and conditions of employment such as working hours, holidays, rest periods, wages, overtime, leave and termination of employment, etc. The other acts that govern labor relationships are The Employment Insurance Act, the Labor Relations Act, etc.
+The Federal Labour law in Canada is regulated mainly by Canada Labour Code, 1985 (last amended in 2023).
+The Code governs the terms and conditions of employment such as working hours, holidays, rest periods, wages, overtime, leave and termination of employment etc. The other acts that govern labour relationships are The Employment Insurance Act, Labour Relations Act etc.

 Applicability